DreadedEntity/AI_Looting/README.md

 - [X] Decide method to store current/last leader vehicle so AI can drop off loot
   - Currently, vehicle is sent at the time action is run and does not change
 - [X] Calculate vehicle used cargo to determine if new weapon can be added
+- [X] Make edits to take advantage of saving player vehicle so player doesn't necessarily be in it
+- [X] Higher-level scope to work with multiple units via faux queue and worker paradigm